Zysun2002/Renderer-Alberta/README.md

 ## Todo

+1. Some features have not been integrated into the mainstream program.

-1. Python makes non-graphics tasks easier—like handling command interfaces and using simple data structures.
+2. Python makes non-graphics tasks easier—like handling command interfaces and using simple data structures.
 However, the core functions should still run like C for better speed.
 My solution is to write the core rendering part in CUDA for speed, while using Python to manage the peripheral parts.

-2. While working with MTL file, I found there could be over 10 rendering options which consider more aspects and are thus more complex.
+3. While working with MTL file, I found there could be over 10 rendering options which consider more aspects and are thus more complex.
 To achieve more photo-realistic results, to implement these features is always meaningful and more importantly, interesting!

 ## Appendix